 As institutions seek to improve their structures, processes, and policies, a holistic lens—one that takes into account students’ intersecting identities and differences in lived experiences—is required.

-(Mis)Understanding Students, a new resource from the Advising Success Network and NASPA—Student Affairs Administrators in Higher Education, offers resources and questions to consider for institutional leaders looking to reflect on their unique student population.
+(Mis)Understanding Students, updated in 2022, is a resource from the Advising Success Network and NASPA—Student Affairs Administrators in Higher Education which offers resources and questions to consider for institutional leaders looking to reflect on their unique student population.

 Synthesizing learnings from interviews with practitioners in the field of higher education and the student affairs profession and an examination of existing scholarship, the guide offers a national, field-level context for this moment in time.
 Institutional leaders can draw upon the guide’s key principles for learning about students with a more holistic and intersectional lens, as well as common misunderstandings about student identities.
 Considerations presented in this resource can help inform approaches to identifying institutional systems and practices that cause harm to students and campus communities.